circleci/circleci-docs/jekyll/_docs/language-ruby-on-rails.md

 ### Testing in Parallel

-Should you need faster testing, Circle can automatically split your tests and run them in parallel across multiple machines.
+Should you need faster testing, CircleCI can automatically split your tests and run them in parallel across multiple machines.
-You can enable parallelism on your project's **Project Settings > Parallelism** page in the Circle UI.
+You can enable parallelism on your project's **Project Settings > Parallelism** page in the CircleCI UI.

-Circle can automatically split tests for RSpec, Cucumber, and Test::Unit.
+CircleCI can automatically split tests for RSpec, Cucumber, and Test::Unit.
 For other testing libraries, we have instructions for [manually setting up parallelism]({{site.baseurl}}/parallel-manual-setup/).

 ### Deployment

-Circle offers first-class support for deployment to your staging and production environments.
+CircleCI offers first-class support for deployment to your staging and production environments.
-When your build is green, Circle will run the commands from the [deployment section of your circle.yml]({{site.baseurl}}/configuration/#deployment).
+When your build is green, CircleCI will run the commands from the [deployment section of your circle.yml]({{site.baseurl}}/configuration/#deployment).

 You can find more detailed instructions in the